woadey/woadey.github.io/content/posts/htb/tier2/index.md

 ```

 *command tags:*
-- `-N | --no-pass`: supresses the normal password prompt from the client to the user.
+- `-N | --no-pass`: suppresses the normal password prompt from the client to the user.
 - `-L | --list`: list available services on the server

 We can connect to the `backups` service without a password via: